hackern0v1c3/MacMon/README.md

   <li>Browse to the web interface by browsing to your Ubuntu machine using https.
 Example: https://192.168.1.50</li>
   <li>Login using the username "admin" and password "admin".
 I haven't added the change password form yet so this can't easily be changed in this version.</li>
   <li>By default every 300 seconds (5 minutes) the network will be scanned for devices.
 If new devices are detected you should receive an email.</li>
+  <li>Currently the application does not do a scan when it first starts so nothing will appear for 5 minutes.
+I'll change that soon.</li>
   <li>After a scan is complete you will have a list of devices on the "New Detected Devices" tab.</li>
   <li>Ideally you would track down each device on the New Devices list and identify them.
 You should then add a name and notes to the device and click save.
 Once a device is identified and labeled click the "Approve" button to move the device to the "Approved Devices" tab.
 That list will act as your approved network device inventory.</li>
   <li>Devices can be deleted from either list by clicking the "Delete" button.
 However during the next scan if the deviec is detected again you will be notified and the device will appear again on the New Devices tab.
 This is intentional.
 Devices should only be deleted if you think they are gone for good.
 Otherwise they should be approved.
 If you don't approve of a device on your network you should remove it from your network!</li>
   <li>The "Last Updated" column should show the last time any device was detected on your network.
 This can be handy for identifying old or powered off devices.</li>
   <li>The application will be installed to /var/www/MacMon.
 Most of the applications configuration is stored in /var/www/MacMon/private/config.js and can be manually edited.</li>
   <li>The application runs as a systemd service.
 To view the application logs use this command "journalctl -u macmon".
 The loggin level can be set to "production" or "development" in the config.js file using the environment property.</li>
+  <li>The application generates a self signed certificate for HTTPS during installation.
+If you want to use your own certificate you can replace the files in /var/www/MacMon/private/certificates</li>
 </ul>
 <hr>